 The Butcher, The Baker, The Yogurt-Cheese Maker

-Then came GAPS.
+Then came the GAPS Diet.
 Goodbye cheese (for now).
 Goodbye butter (Hello ghee.
 I’m glad you’re here but it’s not the same).
 Goodbye kefir (see you soon).
 What did that leave me with?
-Yogurt.
+Raw milk yogurt.
 You bet I learned to make it!

 A Few Notes About Using Raw Milk: